microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 type: workshop
 title: Product Hands-on Lab - Redis Cache in the Azure world
 short_title: Redis Workshop
-description: This workshop will show you how Azure Cache for Redis is integrated with other Azure Services.
+description: This workshop will show you how Azure Managed Redis is integrated with other Azure Services.
 level: beginner # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 navigation_numbering: false
 authors: # Required.
 You can add as many authors as needed